Last updated November 5, 2019

 Once you become a coaching client, I collect the names and roles of all team members and the name(s) of the team’s manager(s).
-Throughout the coaching engagement, teams share their work with me via a shared Google Drive folder.
-I also record our coaching sessions and the recordings are stored in Dropbox.
+Throughout the coaching engagement, I collect the following information:

-I keep the shared Google Drive folders and the Dropbox recordings for up to 90 days after the end of my engagement with the company, unless otherwise specified by our service agreement.
+I keep the my personal notes (1) and the Dropbox recordings (2) for up to 90 days after the end of my engagement with the company, unless otherwise specified by our service agreement.
 These files are confidential between me and the team being coached and will never be shared with anybody else (including other members of the client organization).
 If team members choose to share these files with other members of the organization, they are free to do so.

 Coaching recordings are only used in two instances: